 Archives: Team

-Kiana is a paralegal in the Dispute Resolution at Eldwick Law.
+Tanvi is a paralegal in the Commercial Litigation department at Eldwick Law.
 She works directly with partners and senior solicitors on general case management, preparation, and legal research.

 • Amanda Lee